royanish0410/test-track/src/app/api/quiz/teacher/readme.md

                         "It falls to the ground",
                         "It moves upward"
                     ],
-                    "correctone":"It falls to the ground"
+                    "correctone":"It falls to the ground",
+                    "questionImg":"imgUrl"
                 },
                 {
                     "question":"Why do we feel heavier when an elevator suddenly starts going up?",